-When the area was converted to parkland in the early 1860s walls and hedges were removed but the earthwork elements of the field boundaries remained untouched.
+When the area was converted to parkland in the early 1860s walls and hedges were removed, but the earthwork elements of the field boundaries remained untouched.
 These can still be clearly seen on the ground, and are also faintly visible on the aerial photographs, especially frame 223.
 Taking into account slight errors in the estate maps each earthwork can be identified with a specific boundary on the maps.

-Feature 10a runs between the south-western corner of the sawmill field and the north-eastern corner of Porthwell Covert.
+Feature 10a runs between the south-western corner of field 2 and the north-eastern corner of Porthwell Covert.
 On the ground it appears as a ledge defined by scarps up to 0.4m high on its uphill and downhill sides, and it resembles a trackway.
 The earthwork continues along the eastern edge of the Covert, just inside its boundary.
-On both the 1777 and 1832 Estate maps a field boundary runs along this line.
+On both the 1777 and 1832 Estate maps a field boundary runs along this line (figure 7 (a)).
 There is no track shown on the maps, but it may have been used only for field access, and not considered worth representing.

 Feature 10b is a low scarp (c.
 0.3m high), running north from Porthwell Covert.
-The 1832 map shows the western boundary to a small rectangular field in this location.
+The 1832 map shows the western boundary to a small rectangular field in this location (figure 7 (b)).
 The northern boundary of this field is probably represented on the ground by one of the poorly defined gullies running downslope across the present field.
 This field does not appear on the 1777 map, and the slightness of the scarp corresponds to the short time that it had to form.

-Feature 10c is a much more substantial scarp, up to 1.4m in height, aligned south-west to north-east across the cow pasture field.
+Feature 10c is a much more substantial scarp, up to 1.4m in height, aligned south-west to north-east across field 3.
 It has stones protruding from it, suggesting the remains of a stone wall or revetment.
 10d is a similar, nearly parallel scarp, just east of Cow Pasture Covert.
 It also reaches a height of 1.4m.
-These scarps form two sides of a narrow field shown on both the 1777 and 1832 maps.
+These scarps form two sides of a narrow field shown on both the 1777 and 1832 maps (figure 7 (c) and (d)).
 The earlier map shows a track running along the western side of 10d.

 Feature 10e is a narrow ditch running from the north-western side of Porthwell Covert to the southern tip of Cow Pasture Covert.
 The feature is c.3m wide and up to 0.5m deep.
 It can be seen on the aerial photographs, where the odd double curve of its route can be clearly recognised.
-This marks the south-western end of two narrow fields as shown on the 1832 map.
+This marks the south-western end of two narrow fields as shown on the 1832 map (figure 7 (e)).
 The eastern field is the one also defined by features 10c and d.

-In the south-western corner of the cow pasture field is curved scarp (feature 10f), 1m high, with the traces of a hollow-way trackway on its southern side.
+In the south-western corner of field 3 is a curved scarp (feature 10f), 1m high, with the traces of a hollow-way trackway on its southern side.
 This appears to be the southern end of the western narrow field, before it was shorten to 10e.
-The 1777 map shows this boundary, but not the trackway.
+The 1777 map shows this boundary (figure 7 (f)), but not the trackway.
 However a track is shown running along the eastern side of this field, and it seems likely that it continued round the southern end.
-Other, even more pronounced, scarps continue into the field to the west of Cow Pasture Covert, and also form part of this field system, including the garden to the farmhouse.
-In 1832 the house itself was located where the covert now stands.